urbanairship/java-library/docs/index.rst

 ===================

-Sending a scheduled push notification via the API simply adds the extra step of wrapping a PushPayload in a SchedulePayload.
+Sending a scheduled push notification via the API simply adds the extra step of wrapping a ``PushPayload`` in a ``SchedulePayload``.

-First, create a PushPayload using the steps outlined above.
-Then create a SchedulePayload and send it to the API.
-The message is scheduled for delivery at current time plus 60 seconds.
+First, create a ``PushPayload`` using the steps outlined above.
+Then create a ``SchedulePayload`` and send it to the API.
+The message in the following example is scheduled for delivery at current time plus 60 seconds.

 .. code-block:: java